 For weaponry, a field company was equipped with eighteen .38 Webley revolvers, 224 Lee-Enfield rifles, four anti-tank rifles (Rifle, Anti-Tank, .55in, Boys) and four light machine guns.
 Weapon shortages meant that some units had no anti-tank rifles on the outbreak of war and less than four light machine guns.
 Early in the war, most of the light machine guns with field companies were Lewis guns, developed in the First World War, rather than Bren guns which began to replace them.
 The role of a field company on the battlefield meant that it received limited weapons training, at least early in the war.
 A field company also carried gun cotton or plastic explosives.
 The official establishment was “Guncotton, slabs (in boxes of 14 lb.) or Explosive, plastic (packing not decided)”.
 Each section was to have 224 lbs (102 kgs) of whichever explosive was chosen giving a total of 672 lbs (306 kgs) for the unit.

 Researching Soldiers who Served with a Field Company

 The most important document to research a soldier during the war is their service record and the war diaries of the unit/s they served with.
-To find out which units a soldier served with you’ll have to turn to their service record which is held by the Ministry of Defence.
+To find out which units a soldier served with you’ll have to turn to their service record which is held by either the Ministry of Defence or National Archives.
 I’ve written a detailed article for ordering these documents.
 Not a lot of documents have been digitized for Second World War soldiers but you can search the following online: